Comprised of 7 stacks of colorful rocks, Seven Magic Mountains is instantly recognizable to most that follow Las Vegas.

-- Bring a camera.
-Seven Magic Mountains is one of the best spots to photograph in and around Las Vegas.
-Instagrammable as the kids are saying nowadays.
+Lastly, ensure you bring a camera as Seven Magic Mountains is among the most “Instagrammable” spots in and around Las Vegas.

-Outdoor attractions surrounding Las Vegas, to include national parks, and of course Seven Magic Mountains are often overlooked by visitors.
+Outdoor things to do in Las Vegas and nearby, including national parks, and of course Seven Magic Mountains are often overlooked by visitors.
 You won’t regret taking a break from the slots to venture into the great outdoors.

 Feature Image Credit: ©mariakraynova/123RF.COM